JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(str.slice(-6)); // Output: "Script"

-1. Replace substr as soon as possible:
+1. Replace substr as early as possible:

 7.3 Modern Best Practices

-1. Avoid deprecated methods:
+1. Eliminate deprecated methods:

-7.4 Example of a Modern Coding Style
+7.4 Coding Style Examples

 let email = "user@example.com";